serialseb/serialseb.github.com/_posts/2016-01-09-rebuilding-serialseb-com.md

 ---
 layout: post
-title: Rebuilding SerialSeb.com - Design
+title: Rebuilding SerialSeb.com — Design
 comments: true
 tags: serialseb.com, design
 date: 2016-01-09T18:33:00
 ---

 SerialSeb.com has existed for a very long time, but has received very little love.
-As the saying goes, "shoemaker's wives go barefoot and doctor's wives die young".
+As the saying goes, “shoemaker's wives go barefoot and doctor's wives die young”.

 I always knew I wanted something better, and wanted to start 2016 going back to basics and making sure my online presence reflected my principles better.
 I also realised that I spent most of my time tweeting, and little blogging.
 I love twitter, but it is ephemeral and the knowledge sharing doesn't reach new people.